Go Back

 Make the milk dip

-• Increase the heat to medium-high and bring to a boil while whisking constantly.
+• Bump the heat to medium-high and bring to a boil, whisking constantly.
 Cook for 2 minutes more while whisking.

-• Remove from the heat, stir in the vanilla, and let cool.
+• Remove from the heat, stir in the 1 teaspoon vanilla extract, and let cool.

-• After the sonker has baked for 30 minutes, carefully remove it from the oven, place it on a flat surface, and close the oven door.
+• Remove the sonker from the oven, immediately close the door, and place the sonker on a work surface.
 Pour 1/2 cup of the hot milk dip over the top.

-• Return the sonker to the oven and bake until the filling is bubbling around the edges and up through the crust, about 30 minutes more.
+• Slide the sonker back in the oven and bake until the filling is bubbling around the edges and up through the crust, about 30 minutes more.
 The crust should be a beautiful golden brown when finished.
 If it seems to be browning too quickly, loosely place a piece of foil over the sonker and continue to bake.

-• Serve the sonker warm or at room temperature, keeping in mind it’s best the day it’s made.
-Pass any remaining milk dip on the side (and you may even want to double the milk dip to ensure ample for drizzling).
-Any leftover milk dip can be refrigerated.
+• Serve the sonker warm or at room temp, keeping in mind it’s best the day it’s made.
+Pass any remaining milk dip at the table.
+Any leftover dip can be refrigerated.

 Notes